Beyond-jQuery/book/manuscript/attributes.md

 <a href="http://www.widen.com/blog/ray-nicholus">Read the Widen blog</a>
 ~~~~~~~

 In this case, the [`HTMLAnchorElement`][html51-a], which is the object representation of an `<a>`, has an `href` property defined on its prototype that is directly connected to the `href` attribute on the element tag.
-Note that this `href` property is actually inherited from the [`URLUtils` interface][whatwg-urlutils], which the `HTMLAnchorElement` object also implements. `URLUtils` is an interface formally defined in the [WHATWG URL Living Standard][whatwg-url] specification.
+This `href` property is actually inherited from the [`URLUtils` interface][whatwg-urlutils], which the `HTMLAnchorElement` object also implements. `URLUtils` is an interface formally defined in the [WHATWG URL Living Standard][whatwg-url] specification.

-There are many such other element attributes with connected properties, such as `id` (all elements), `action` (form elements), and `src` (script elements), to name a few.
+There are many other element attributes with connected properties, such as `id` (all elements), `action` (form elements), and `src` (script elements), to name a few.
 Remember that all attributes that appear in the HTML specifications fall into this category.
 But there are a few special cases and points to consider.
 First, `class` attributes are a bit different in that the corresponding property name is not `class`, but `className`.
 This is due to the fact that ["class" is a reserved word in JavaScript][es6-reserved-words].
 More on the `class` attribute [later on](#class-attributes).
 Also keep in mind that the `checked` attribute, common to radio and checkbox input elements, is only _initially_ connected to the corresponding element property value.
 Consider the following code to demonstrate this limitation a bit more clearly:

 {title="the checked boolean attribute is a bit unusual", lang=html}
 ~~~~~~~